Skip to main content

 • each pair is separated by comma.

-Precedence: parameter values set with -agentpath will override values set in drill.properties
+Precedence: parameter values set with -agentpath or -javaagent will override values set in drill.properties

 Set parameters in drill.properties file#